yagoernandes/react-typescript-redux-saga/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is mostly boilerplate and shows the usage os React, Typescript, Redux and Redux-Saga.
+Eslint with all integrations was used.

 ## Available Scripts